Best Bike Handlebars

 For the Urban-Pro Riser, the specs read as follows.
 They measure 560 millimeters in width, have a 40-millimeter rise and come with a 25.4-millimeter bar clamp.

-While all you get is the handlebar, if you use a few simple tools and adjust everything accordingly, you should not run into any issues when installing.
+While all you get is the bicycle handlebar, if you use a few simple tools and adjust everything accordingly, you should not run into any issues when installing.

 The black finish is actually quite glossy, perhaps too glossy.
 As one buyer noted, this allows the handlebar to move easier than it should.

 For landing at the number 10 spot on this list, these are quite impressive.
-While they can’t compete with top-end models, their price tag shows that was never the goal.
+While they can’t compete with top-end models, their price tag shows that it was never the goal.

 Criteria Used for Evaluation

-If this is your first time buying a brand-new set of handlebars, one of the leading head-scratchers that you have to deal with is what type of material you want.
+If this is your first time buying a brand-new set of bike handlebars, one of the leading head-scratchers that you have to deal with is what type of material you want.
 As you have seen throughout this guide thus far, it really comes down to two.
 You are realistically either going to invest in an aluminum model or a carbon one.
 However, the question is which material is superior?
 Well, that is a tough question to answer because they each have their distinct advantages.
 Let’s begin by addressing carbon.

 First off, carbon tends to be much lighter than aluminum alloys (upward to 40 percent lighter, as a matter of fact).
 But, carbon can also easily be molded to any shape, which makes them ideal for ergonomics.
 This also makes it an excellent combination of comfort and strength.
 However, aluminum does have advantages of its own.
 For one, it is actually more durable and is more likely to survive the damage.
 Yet, ironically, it is also cheaper than carbon as it is much cheaper to produce.
 As you can see, both materials are stellar and it really comes down to your preference.